uc-cdis/fence/docs/google_architecture.md

 Fence allows clients (and users themselves) to generate temporary credentials which they can use in Google's Cloud Platform to access data that the user has access to.
 This is done by using Google's **Service Accounts** and generating a **Service Account Key** to provide to the client.
 This key will allow the client to authenticate as that service account (which is controlled by Fence).

-Each client (AKA outside application) that a user consents to get access through will get their own **Client Service Account** that is associated directly with a given user.
+Each client (AKA outside application) will get their own **Client Service Account** that is associated directly with a given user.
 In other works, there's a one-to-many relationship between a user and their Client Service Accounts.

 This allows clients to manage their temporary credentials without the chance of interfering with another client's.
 Fence provides capability to create and delete these keys through its API.